Wrongful Death Attorney Committed to Representing Families in Lawrenceville

 Some victims may not have a surviving spouse at the time of their death.
 In this case, the victim’s children will be able to file a wrongful death claim instead.
 However, if the victim did not have a spouse or children, the victim’s parents or representative of the victim’s estate can then step in and file the claim.

 It’s important to note that you only have two years from the date of your loved one’s death to file a wrongful death claim.
 This may sound like a lot of time, but you would be surprised to see how fast time goes by when you are coping with the loss of a loved one.
-That’s why it’s very important that you contact an attorney to begin the legal process right away.
+That’s why it’s very important that you contact a wrongful death attorney to begin the legal process right away.

 How Do Lawyers Calculate the Value of A Wrongful Death Claim?